Associate Dean (Graduate Studies)

 Research and Teaching

-Richard Gold is a James MGill Professor at McGill University’s Faculty of Law where he was the founding Director of the Centre for Intellectual Property Policy.
-He teaches in the area of intellectual property and innovation.
-His research centers on the nexus between innovation, development and commerce, particularly with respect to biotechnology.
+A James McGill Professor, Richard Gold was the founding Director of the Centre for Intellectual Property Policy.
+He teaches in the area of intellectual property, international intellectual property, comparative intellectual property, innovation policy and intellectual property management.
+His research generally focuses on the life sciences.

 Professor Gold has provided advice to Health Canada, Industry Canada, the Canadian Biotechnology Advisory Committee, the Ontario Ministry of Health and Long-Term Care, the Organisation for Economic Cooperation and Development (where he was the lead author of the OECD Guidelines on the Licensing of Genetic Inventions and a report on Collaborative Mechanisms in Life Science Intellectual Property), the World Health Organization, the World Intellectual Property Organization and UNITAID.

-His research has been supported by the Social Sciences and Humanities Research Council, the Canadian Institutes of Health Research, Genome Canada, the National Centres for Excellence and the National Institutes of Health.
+His research is currently supported by the Social Sciences and Humanities Research Council, Genome Canada, Genome Alberta, Genome Prairie, Genome Quebec, the Canadian Institutes of Health Research and Grand Challenges Canada.
+His previous work has been supported by the Social Sciences and Humanities Research Council, the Canadian Institutes of Health Research, Genome Canada, the National Centres for Excellence and the National Institutes of Health.
 He is a Research Associate at the Health Law Institute at the University of Alberta and was a Jean Monnet Fellow at the European University Institute.
-His research has been published in high-impact journals in science, law, philosophy, international relations, including Nature Biotechnology, The Lancet, PLoS Medicine, la Revue de droit de McGill, Public Affairs Quarterly and the European Journal for International Relations.
+His research has been published in high-impact journals in science, law, philosophy, international relations, including Nature Biotechnology, The Lancet, PLoS Medicine, la Revue de droit de McGill, Public Affairs Quarterly, International Studies Quarterly, the European Journal for International Relations.
+He has filed amicus briefs with the Supreme Court of the United States and with the United States Court of Appeals for the Federal Circuit.

 S.J.D.
 Michigan, 1995